 The latest document released by Google proves that we were right.
-There are two specific sections in the document titled “Ways to succeed in Google News” that recommend News Publishers to stay away from publishing rewritten and scrapped content.
+There are two specific sections in the document titled “Ways to succeed in Google News,” which recommend News Publishers to stay away from publishing rewritten and scraped content.

 What the Google document says:

-- Block rewritten content: Rewriting refers to taking material from another site, then rewriting that material so that it is not identical.
+Block rewritten content: Rewriting refers to taking material from one site and then rewriting that material so that it is not identical.
 Sites that rewrite content in a way that provides no substantial or clear added value must block that rewritten content from Google News.
 This includes, but is not limited to, rewrites that make only very slight changes or those that make many word replacements but still keep the original article’s overall meaning.

 In addition to this, the Ways to Succeed in Google News also highlights a few best practices that News Publishers have to keep in mind before publishing a story.